 Figure 2 shows the Gaia Payload Module (PLM) consisting of two telescopes with a focal length of 35 m that re-image the stars on a common focal plane by means of a beam combiner.
-The two large M1 telescope mirrors (1.45 m x 0.5 m) are fixed on the torus at a mutual angle of 106.5°, named the 'Basic Angle'.
-The payload structure and mirrors are made entirely out of Silicon Carbide (SiC), for reasons of dimensional stability outlined in section 1.1 above.
-Due to its design, the overall payload is a-thermal.
-Remaining small Line Of Sight (LOS) fluctuations of maximum 7 micro-arcsec can only result from thermal gradient fluctuations within the payload.
+The two large telescope mirrors (1.45 m x 0.5 m) are fixed on the torus at a mutual angle of 106.5°, named the 'Basic Angle'.
+The payload structure and mirrors are made entirely out of Silicon Carbide (SiC), for reasons of dimensional stability.
+Although the payload itself is designed to be a-thermal, gradient fluctuations within the payload can still cause remaining small Line Of Sight (LOS) fluctuations of maximum 7 micro-arcsec.
 Without compensating for these small LOS fluctuations, the targeted accuracy of Gaia will not be met.
-Therefore Gaia is equipped with a metrology system that monitors the Basic Angle continuously and enables the correction of the fluctuations by calculation: the Basic Angle Monitoring (BAM) system.
+Therefore Gaia is equipped with a metrology system that monitors the Basic Angle and enables the correction of the fluctuations by calculation: the Basic Angle Monitoring (BAM) system.

-Figure 2: The Gaia Payload Module (PLM) with the two large M1 telescope mirrors on top (left; credits: ESA) and a schematic of the optical configuration (right; credits: EADS ASTRIUM)
+Figure 2: The Gaia Payload Module (PLM) with the two large telescope mirrors on top (credits: ESA)